 Autumn is that Goldilocks time of year in Oregon, especially on Mt.
 Hood — just after the chaos of summer fades away and before the snow starts to fall at the lower elevations.
 So if you’re looking to seize those lovely, crisp days before they, too, are gone too fast, here’s what to do on your next mountain getaway — in between arranging logs in the fireplace with favorite beverage in hand.

 Catch a fish, play disc golf, pitch a tent

-The river offers excellent steelhead and chinook; see for yourself at the Clackamas Fish Hatchery’s fascinating public displays on the south end.
+The river offers excellent fishing for steelhead and chinook; see for yourself at the Clackamas Hatchery’s fascinating public displays on the south end.
 Estacada Lake, also to the south, is a popular retreat for stand-up paddleboarding, kayaking and canoeing, with rentals available through summer.

 Been meaning to try disc golf?
-The casual game (also enjoyed at a professional level) involves tossing small, hard Frisbees into baskets located throughout the park.
+The casual game (also enjoyed at a professional level) involves tossing small, hard Frisbees into baskets located throughout a course.
 You can rent discs here at this 27-hole course on the north end of the park, regarded as the crown jewel of Oregon disc golf courses.

 Hike the trails